lanl/FEHM/README.md

 ## FEHM: Finite Element Heat and Mass Transfer Code ##
+###LA-CC-2012-083 Export control on source code###

 This repository is limited to FEHM team collaborators with a LANLS approved and signed Contributor Agreement.
-It has been moved from a mercurial repository on https//fehm.lanl.gov which will be closed.
+This Version 3.3 from October 2017 has been moved from a mercurial repository on https//fehm.lanl.gov which will be closed.

 The following are reminders for FEHM code developers using this repository.